iamthiago/cassandra-phantom/README.md

 ### Thanks

-Special thanks to [Flavian](https://github.com/alexflav23) who helped me to find out the best way to use phantom to model our Cassandra tables.
+Special thanks to [Flavian](https://github.com/alexflav23) who have helped me to find out the best way to use phantom to model our Cassandra tables.